 Genetic counseling may be helpful for people who wish to have children and have a family history of Dubin-Johnson syndrome.

-Berk P, Korenblat K. Approach to the patient with jaundiceor abnormal liver test results.
-In Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Berk P, Korenblat K. Approach to the patient with jaundice or abnormal liver test results.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 149.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 149.